War At Ground Level: A Discussion About Experiencing the War in Ukraine

 Black Flag is an anarchist group mostly from West Ukraine well known since early 2016 for their involvement in social conflicts, street fight against the Nazis, protection of Lviv public spaces and development of horizontal cooperative economy.
 In the first days of the genocidal invasion they established an own platoon in the territorial defense of Kiev.
 For all details and questions you are welcome to their channel, also please support our digital media center via this page to help the civilian residents of Kharkiv being under shelling during all time of this madness.

-Subscribe to RSS - not anarchist
+Subscribe to not anarchist